Tanjim-Noor/hands-on-volunteering-platform/README.md

 - `POST /teams/:id/events` - Create a team event (protected route).
 - `GET /teams/my` - Retrieve teams the user is a member of (protected route).
 - `GET /teams/available` - Retrieve available teams for joining (protected route).

-*For more detailed API usage, including request and response examples, please refer to the Swagger/OpenAPI documentation (still in development).*

 ## Running the Project
 ### Local Development